Home » Recipes » Chocolate Little Layer Cake

 A slice of cake held on a spatula.

-Just a quick internet search and virtually any recipe ever thought of appears on your screen.
-I’m even more grateful that technology is helping us to preserve our old heritage recipes like this beautiful little layer cake.
+Just a quick internet search, and virtually any recipe ever thought of appears on your screen.
+I’m even more grateful that technology is helping us to preserve our old heritage recipes like this beautiful tiny layer chocolate cake.

-These beautiful multi-layer cakes have, for as long as I can remember, always been a part of family reunions, church dinners, and most holidays in the southwest corner of Georgia where I grew up.
-You might think at first glance that they’re standard cake layers that have been split and filled, but they’re not.
-Not at all.
+For as long as I can remember, these beautiful multi-layer cakes have been a part of family reunions, church dinners, and most holidays in the southwest corner of Georgia where I grew up.
+You might think at first glance that they’re standard cake layers that have been split and filled, but they’re not—not at all.
 Each little thin layer is baked separately.

 To make it even more different from traditional layer cakes, it’s iced with warm boiled chocolate icing while the layers themselves are still warm.
 Totally goes against the conventional method, doesn’t it?